 There were definitely also things we noticed that concerned us.
 Barclay was impulsive to the point that it began to be unsafe.
 It was as if his brain couldn’t think as fast as his body would move.
-I had to constantly worry about him running into traffic or jumping off of high places.
+I constantly worried about him running into traffic or jumping off of high places.
 Unless he was sleeping, it seemed as though his little body just couldn’t stop.

 We took Barclay to a developmental pediatrician to see what was going on.
-It didn’t take the pediatrician long before she said not only did Barclay have Attention Deficit Hyperactivity Disorder (ADHD), he had profound ADHD.
+It didn’t take the pediatrician long before she said Barclay had severe Attention Deficit Hyperactivity Disorder (ADHD).
 It was impacting every aspect of his life.

-ADHD is a neurological disorder marked by an ongoing pattern of impulsivity, hyperactivity, the inability to focus and also impacts a person’s executive functioning skills such as planning and working memory.
+ADHD is a neurological disorder marked by an ongoing pattern of impulsivity, hyperactivity, and the inability to focus.
+It also impacts a person’s executive functioning skills, such as planning and working memory.
 No wonder Barclay struggled to learn to speak.
 His body couldn’t rest long enough for his brain to catch up.
 This made so much sense.

 It has been a little over a year since Barclay received his ADHD diagnosis.
 We continue to help him overcome the challenges this brings.
-However, each day we also learn to look for small changes we can make as a family to help him be happy and successful.
+However, we have also learned each day to look for small changes we can make to help him and our entire family thrive.

 Are there ways in which your family has adapted for your child with ADHD that have worked?
 Please comment and share!